mossgreen/mossgreen.github.io/_posts/2019-01-03-Use-Mockito-with-Spring.md

 ## Annotations

 - `@Mock` creates and injects mocked instances.
 It equals to `Mockito.mock`.
-- `@Spy` spy the behavious (in order to vefify them).
+- `@Spy` spy the behavious (in order to verify them).
 - `Captor` to create an ArgumentCaptor instance.
 - `@InjectMocks` to inject mock fields into the tested object automatically.
-- `@MockBean` uses in Srint Boot.
+- `@MockBean` uses in Spring Boot.
 We use it to add mock objects to the Spring application context.
 The mock will replace any existing bean of the same type in the application context.
 It's useful when you need to mock an external service.

 ### 1. `@Mock`